 Supporting our students to succeed

 We support our students to achieve their potential and succeed in various ways, from providing a comprehensive student support service to one-to-one learning development and career support.
-Click below to find out more about what we offer.

 Our library offers thousands of books, e-books and online journals to support students’ studies and helps students to find and use the best specialist resources for their studies through tailored support for specific modules, one-to-one appointments with specialist librarians, or fast answers via email and online chat.
 Students are also supported with using our virtual learning environments so they can engage in learning and submit their assignments.